 April 11th 2017, 4 p.m. at Kastela Art Center:

-a debate curated by Warren Neidich and Hannes Brunner, with Andreas Angelidakis (architect), Ché Zara Blomfield (editor), Daniel Keller (artist), Petra Tomljanovic (curator), Angelo Plessas (artist), and others
+a debate curated by Warren Neidich and Hannes Brunner, with Andreas Angelidakis (architect), Ché Zara Blomfield (editor), Daniel Keller (artist), Petra Tomljanovic (curator), and Angelo Plessas (artist)

 “A meme is an element of culture that may be considered to be passed on by non-genetic means esp. imitation.
 They can be metaphorically seen as a type of virus that transmits cultural information and thus memes support cultural evolution.”
 Susan Blackmore